Privilege/without prejudice

 Privilege—general principles

-1. legal professional privilege (LPP), ie:
+1. legal professional privilege (LPP), split between:

 1. legal advice privilege, see Practice Note: Legal professional privilege in civil proceedings—Legal advice privilege